Colazzx/user-reviews-chatbot/README.md

 ### 6. Notes

 1. Local Deployment Only: Due to the large size of the FAISS index files, this chatbot is designed to run on your local machine.
+2. This project is not intended for deployment to a cloud platform like Streamlit due to file size constraints.
-2. File Organization: Ensure that all files are organized as they are in the repository, and do not modify the file structure.
+3. File Organization: Ensure that all files are organized as they are in the repository, and do not modify the file structure.

 ## Files Overview